-All LCIs are expected to be computer savvy: steady email access is necessary prior to the seminar, there are electronic assignments that need to be completed, and many of the learning tools that are available for the Smart Cycling program are electronic.
+All LCIs are expected to be comfortable using a computer: steady email access is necessary prior to the seminar, there are electronic assignments that need to be completed, and many of the learning tools that are available for the Smart Cycling program are electronic.

 - League Cycling Instructor Manual with curricula and support material for teaching classes to adults and children

-- Access to the LCI Internet listserv where instructors discuss teaching issues and techniques
+- Access to the LCI Online Group where instructors discuss teaching issues and techniques

 - Listing in the League’s national website database of instructors